knpuniversity/javascript/knpu/ep3-webpack/minify-css.md

 JavaScript runs - there is *no* `process.env.NODE_ENV`!
 This causes that code to always run in development mode.

-Thanks to the plugin, if any code checks for `proces.env.NODE_ENV`, it will be replaced with the string `"production"`.
+Thanks to the plugin, if any code checks for `process.env.NODE_ENV`, it will be replaced with the string `"production"`.
 Yep, the final JS would literally contain code that looked like `if ("production" === "production")`!